j-duan/4Dsegment/README.md

 ### Download the repo
 Click the download button, unzip to your desktop and name the top-level folder `4Dsegment`.
-Go to /data and download the sample images from the URL in the text file.
+Go to /data and download the sample images (nifti format) from the URL in the text file.

 ### Install Docker
 For Windows 10 Pro first install [Docker](https://www.docker.com/docker-windows).
 Windows 10 Home users will require [Docker toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/).